Healer PvP Rankings / Tier List for TBC Classic

 With TBC, comes the introduction of the Arena, inside which 2v2, 3v3 and 5v5 matches occur.
 Doing well in the arena will increase your team's rating, and the higher you go, the more points will be gained upon the weekly reset.
 These points can then be used to buy arena gear, which mirrors PvE gear in item level, but with some item budget allocated to Resilience and PvP oriented set bonuses.

 We will be ranking each healer class available in TBC below, alongside a short explanation on the reasoning behind its position.
 This list will be kept updated as TBC progresses, in order to always reflect the current meta healer ranks.

-Feel free to also consult our PvP DPS rankings page if you are interested in learning more about your potential DPS partners in the arena, or the PvP Arena Compositions page to learn which kinds of teams suit your class, for each type of bracket.
+Feel free to also consult our PvP DPS rankings page if you are interested in learning more about your potential DPS partners in the arena, or our guides on compositions in each bracket (2v2, 3v3, and 5v5) to learn which kinds of teams best suit your class.

 PvP Healer Rankings Summary

 You can find below a quick summary of the current PvP healer rankings:

 In order to further understand the reasoning behind these ranks, we would recommend you to read the rest of the page, as that is explained in more detail in the next few sections.